Allium scilloides

 Allium scilloides, called the fragile onion, is a plant species endemic to the US State of Washington.
 It has been reported from only 4 counties, all on the eastern side of the Cascade Range: Klickitat, Kittitas, Yakima and Grant.
-It grows on barren, gravelly slopes at elevations of 300–1300 m.
+It grows on barren, gravelly or rocky slopes at elevations of 300–1300 m.
 The species is sometimes cultivated in other regions as an ornamental.

+Description

 Allium scilloides produces bulbs along an underground rhizome, each bulb round to egg-shaped, up to 2 cm across.
+There are usually two thick flattened leaves that curl near the ends and are often nearly prostrate on the ground.
 Flowers are bell-shaped, about 7 mm across; tepals white, pink or purplish with green midribs; anthers purple; pollen white to gray.
+Flower buds are often dark red to dark pink before opening.